Freedom in the Galaxy Revised

 Revised Squad Combat and Search

-For the Squad combat chart, do not total all military units in the Env; instead use 2x the highest single value present.
-Use the 14+ line only for an Imperial Suicide Squad (which no longer causes auto-elimination, just a squad fight).
 In addition, whenever 1-2 characters perform a mission in a location with friendly combat units present, they receive a Escort Squad with a strength determined the same way.
 Groups of 3+ characters performing the same mission are on their own.

 For Search, again do not total all military unit strengths; instead use the highest ground combat strength present x 2, plus the leadership rating of any character leading that unit.
 Suicide Squads count as strength 5 for search purposes (thus contributing 10 search value themselves).
 The leader may choose to be part of the combat or allow a squad to fight any characters found without said leader if the controlling player prefers.